manuelJung/redux-ruleset/docs/basicConcepts/handle_concurrency.md

 // --> event 1
 ```

-The zIndex only manages the execution order of `consequences`.
+The weight only manages the execution order of `consequences`.
 Everything else remains untouched.
 But that is ok, since the only place where the outer world can be changed is inside a consequence.
-If no rule has an zIndex, later added rules will be executed first.
+If no rule has an weight, later added rules will be executed first.